PeterDowdy/Adlg2Helper/README.md

 The filesystem client wraps the [filesystem API](https://docs.microsoft.com/en-us/rest/api/storageservices/datalakestoragegen2/filesystem).

 #### Finally
-Let me know if this was useful for you or if you have suggestions or feature requests.
+Let me know if this was useful for you or if you have suggestions or feature requests (issues welcome).
 The current roadmap is:
-* Add service principal support.
+* Add SAS support.
 * Allow configuration of retry policies.
 * Create helpers to segment upload and download of large files.